 - Low muscle tone.

-- Vision and hearing problems.
+- Postural and balance problems.

-- Poor cardiovascular health (ie, hypertension).
+- Poor cardiovascular health.

 - Thyroid dysfunction.